LibelDev/libel/README.md

 ⚠ [**LIHKG Label Users**](https://gist.github.com/kitce/c7fe972b1657120919f0fb05047569ba) will no longer be in maintenance. ⚠

-If you have installed any version of [**LIHKG Label Users**](https://gist.github.com/kitce/c7fe972b1657120919f0fb05047569ba) before, please export the data (for backup purpose) and uninstall it before preceeding to the following installation steps.
+If you have installed any version of [**LIHKG Label Users**](https://gist.github.com/kitce/c7fe972b1657120919f0fb05047569ba) before, please export the data (for backup purpose) and disable/uninstall it before preceeding to the following installation steps.

 Although the data of [**LIHKG Label Users**](https://gist.github.com/kitce/c7fe972b1657120919f0fb05047569ba) will be migrated into Libel automatically, we still recommend to always backup your data before updating or uninstalling any software.